 Like cupping, this technique produces a reddish skin rash or slight bruising that will fade in a few days.
-The marks represent broken capillaries, which promote an anti-inflammatory and immune response to bring improved blood flow to the area.
+The marks represent broken capillaries, which promote an anti-inflammatory and immune response to improve the area’s blood flow.

 Gua sha is also used cosmetically to de-puff and lift.
 Jade gua sha tools relieve tension in the muscles of the face, boost blood circulation, and encourage lymphatic drainage to help ease bloat and contour facial muscles naturally.
 It also helps reduce the appearance of wrinkles, sagging, dark eye circles, puffy eyes, age spots, and discolorations, and overall skin rejuvenation from the inside out.

 Tui Na is a therapeutic form of massage that has been used in China for more than 5,000 years.

 Tui Na is a therapeutic form of massage that has been used in China for more than 5,000 years.
-It is a form of manipulative massage used to treat many conditions including musculoskeletal disorders, chronic stress, and disorders of the digestive, respiratory and reproductive systems.
+It is a form of manipulative massage used to treat many conditions including musculoskeletal disorders, chronic stress, and disorders of the digestive, respiratory, and reproductive systems.
 It helps to relieve blockages, remove deficiencies, and establish a more harmonious flow of Qi.
 Tui Na’s translation is “to push and grasp.”
-It is applied along the meridians through a variety of hand and arm techniques to massage the soft tissue of the body, stimulate acupressure points, and manipulation to realign the musculoskeletal and ligamentous relationships.
+It is applied along the meridians through a variety of hand and arm techniques to massage the soft tissue of the body, stimulate acupressure points, and manipulate to realign the musculoskeletal and ligamentous relationships.
 Techniques include pressing, tapping, kneading, and stretching performed by the palms, fingertips, knuckles, and elbows.
 External herbal poultice compresses, liniments, and salves may also be used to enhance these therapeutic methods.
 Tui Na effectively decreases acute and chronic pain located in the joints, ligaments, and muscle tissues.
 It has been referred to as a combination of Shiatsu—a Japanese bodywork practice—and acupressure massage.

 Reactivation is an energetic healing modality that utilizes the mind, body, and bio-magnetic system of the body to help harmonize and restore balance in the body.